SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-04.md

 Cinema income - 255$

 ## Comments
-If we receive the hall's capacity – 60 seats.
+The hall's capacity is 60 seats.

 On the next line we receive the people that have entered the hall – 10.

-The price that they will pay is `10 * 5 = 50`.
+The price that they will pay is `10 * 5 = 50$`.

 After that we receive that 6 people enter the hall and 6 can be divided by 3, so they pay 5$ less.

-We continue until we receive the command "Movie time!" and then we print a suitable output.
+We continue until we receive the command `Movie time!` and then we print a suitable output.
 [/task-description]
 [code-io /]
 [tests]